Mexican Duck

 Eggs

-Usually 5 – 9.
-Whitish to gray to olive-buff, unmarked.
+Usually, a Mexican Duck lays 5 – 9 eggs.
+The eggs are whitish to gray to olive-buff, unmarked.
 Incubation is by female only, about 28 days.
 When leaving the nest during incubation, the female will cover the eggs with down.

 Young

 Leave nest within a day after hatching, are led to water by female.
 Young are tended by the female but feed themselves.
 Age at first flight 52-60 days.
-Probably 1 brood per year, perhaps rarely 2.
+Probably one brood per year, perhaps rarely two.

 Feeding Behavior